Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

 Is Beaver Builder the best drag-and-drop builder around?

 That’s a tough question.
 The market is saturated, and there are cool solutions at all price points.

 - For instance, if you’re looking for something free, you should probably get Elementor or Brizy.
 They deliver more features than the free version of Beaver Builder in a similarly easy-to-use package.

 - If you have some budget to work with, then you’ll get quite the bang for your buck if you get Divi.
-For the price of $89, you get not only the main Divi theme and Divi Builder but also a set of other premium plugins.
+For $89, you get not only the main Divi theme and Divi Builder, but also a set of other premium plugins.

 👍 Pros of Beaver Builder:

 - Lets you create pages in a visually stunning way.

 - Really easy to use.
 No learning curve at all.